raphaellueckl/inschpektor/readme.md

 - Proper error component routing
 - Improve further for mobile (currently desktop has prio)

+### Bugs
+- If node is not reachable once, then it can't get back into a "healthy" state.
+A the prompt requesting another IP won't go away after following successful calls.

 ### Supported
 ✓ View neighbors
 ✓ Add / Remove neighbors